(Everything I Do) I Do It for You

 "(Everything I Do) I Do It for You" is a song by Canadian singer-songwriter Bryan Adams.
 Written by Adams, Michael Kamen, and Robert John "Mutt" Lange, the power ballad was the lead single for both the soundtrack album from the 1991 film Robin Hood: Prince of Thieves and Adams's sixth studio album, Waking Up the Neighbours (1991).
-The single was released on June 17, 1991.
+The single was released on June 17, 1991, by A&M Records and the accompanying music video was directed by Julien Temple.